- 1 Staghorn Fern Overview

 Once you have your spores, you will need to prepare a container for them.
 There are multiple different ways to do this.
 You can use a sterilized seed starting tray with draining holes and a lid, or you can use a heavier plastic container with no drainage.

-I recommend the process shown in the video below, as it creates a sterile environment for your staghorn ferns to grow in.
+I recommend the process shown in the video below, as it creates a sterile environment to grow in.
 Just be sure that if you’re doing this process, your container is about the same size as the one shown in the video, and that it’s microwave-safe, or you may find you have a problem!

 Propagation From Pups Or Division

-Propagating from pups or by division requires you to examine your current staghorn fern closely.
+Propagating from pups or by division requires you to examine your adult plant closely.
 Look for any young plants that are developing along the sides or places between individual plants.
 These are locations where you can make cuts to separate them.

-Very large staghorn fern plants can also be cut in half and separated into two individual plants to reduce their size.
+Very large plants can also be cut in half and separated into two individual plants to reduce their size.
 However, it’s easier to simply separate all the offshoots.

 The goal is to leave at least three inches of space around each plant’s base to ensure you have the whole rhizome and some base material.
 Use a clean saw and cut off the offshoots or mature plants, being sure to try to leave as much room left for mounting as possible.

 Since it can be a bit difficult to describe how to separate the pups or large plants, this video will give you a really good idea of how the process works.
-It also shows you how to mount your staghorn fern on a board!
+It also shows you how to create a mounted staghorn fern!

 Repotting In A Hanging Basket

-While you can mount your staghorn fern to a board (as shown in the latter part of the video above), you can also plant it in a wire basket.
+While you can mount to a board (as shown in the latter part of the video above), you can also plant it in a wire basket.

 Select a wire hanging basket which has a sturdy hanger and which looks like it will be capable of supporting the weight of a large plant.
 Keep in mind that staghorn ferns continue to grow and form pups, so you may need to divide off the pups regularly to keep the weight down!